BeamStudioHQ/FluentData/README.md

 ## Usage

-You can have a look at the documentation of FluentData [here](https://beam-studio.github.io/FluentData/documentation/fluentdata).
+To learn how to use FluentData, you can have a look at the documentation of FluentData [here](https://beam-studio.github.io/FluentData/documentation/fluentdata).

+There also is an example project to demonstrate how to use FluentData following the Clean architecture [as described by Alexey Naumov](https://nalexn.github.io/clean-architecture-swiftui/).

 ## License